GSA-TTS/tts-tech-operations/.github/ISSUE_TEMPLATE/onboarding.md

+---
+name: New team member
+about: Checklist for onboarding someone to the Tech Portfolio team
+title: ""
+labels: "g: accepted, i: misc"
+assignees: ""
+---

 **NewPerson and Buddy:** Try to go through your checklists in order.

 **Buddy:** If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that someone with the correct access completes that item_.